amelieyeh/redux-observable-rxjs/README.md

 # Redux-Observable and RxJS practice
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+below are the methods of RxJS I've learned so far:

 ## Observable
+observer pattern
 ```
 window.addEventListener('click', function(e) {
   console.log(e);